MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 To complete the steps in this tutorial,

-- You'll need access to three physical computers or virtual machines (VMs).
+- You'll need access to four physical computers or virtual machines (VMs).

 - Ensure that your user account on all machines is a member of **Administrators**, or equivalent.